Information on this page is for customers in

 Why Are We Doing This Project?

 The U199 transmission line currently has 116 structures.
-Of these, eight are already weathering steel and will not be replaced.
-This project will replace the remaining 108 structures with weathering steel structures of a similar design.
+Of these, 9 are already weathering steel and will not be replaced.
+This project will replace the remaining 107 structures with weathering steel structures of a similar design.
 In addition, the conductor (wire) is being replaced, and fiber optic cable, known as Optical Ground Wire (OPGW), is being installed the entire length of the line.

 Where Is the Work Being Done?

-The U199 transmission line starts at the Littleton Substation in Littleton and ends at the Streeter Pond Tap Station in Sugar Hill.
+The U199 transmission line is located between the Littleton Substation in Littleton and the Streeter Pond Tap in Sugar Hill.
+View the project construction mapping (PDF).
+Click map to enlarge.

 Littleton